 The new Astra sits on an EMP2 multi-energy platform.
 This new set-up means that the car is stiffer and more composed than before; in fact its rigidity is 14% higher than its predecessor.

 Perhaps the biggest move forward for the new Astra is the fact it’ll be available as a plug-in hybrid for the first time.
 Exact drivetrain specifications are to be confirmed, but the line-up is likely to include a number of 1.2-litre petrol units, 1.5-litre diesels and two plug-in hybrids.

 The latter is likely to use an eight-speed automatic gearbox and produce up to 225hp.
 Expect between 30 and 40 miles of electric-only power to be on offer, too.
 We’ll bring you more details as and when they are revealed.

 All-electric Vauxhall Astra-e

 From 2023, a fully electric Astra will join the range.
 Vauxhall has already got several EVs including the Corsa-e, Mokka-e and Combo-e Life.
 We’ll hear more about the range and drivetrain in due course, but it should use the same basic technology seen in other Vauxhall EVs.

 Vauxhall Astra release date and leasing plans

 We’ll get further details on drivetrains, trim levels and a UK release date later in the year.
-However, Vauxhall has confirmed pricing will be announced in the autumn, with order books set to open at the same time.
+No list prices have been revealed yet, but we expect the Astra to cost from around £23,000.